Custom Domain Names for Apps

 Table of Contents

-By default, any app on Heroku is accessible via its Heroku Domain, which has the form
+By default, a Heroku app is available at its Heroku domain, which has the form

 [name of app].herokuapp.com.
-For example, you would access an app named ‘serene-example-4269’ with
+For example, an app named

-serene-example-4269.herokuapp.com.
-To make an app accessible via one or more non-Heroku domain names (for example,
+To make your app available at a non-Heroku domain (for example,

 - Confirm that you own the custom domain name.
-If not, you can buy one with a domain registration service.
+You can buy a custom domain name with a domain registration service.

 - Add the custom domain to your app with the

-- Test that your app is accessible via the custom domain.
-There may be a delay while DNS changes propagate.
+- Confirm that your app is accessible via the custom domain.
+There might be a delay while DNS changes propagate.

 Add a custom domain with a subdomain